Rank-Learner: Orthogonal Ranking of Treatment Effects: Extended literature review

-In policy learning, the aim is to learn a treatment assignment rule $\pi: \mathcal{X} \rightarrow \{0,1\}$ from observational data that maximizes the so-called \emph{policy value} $V(\pi)=\mathbb{E}\big[Y(\pi(X))\big]$, which represents the mean outcome in the population under the policy $\pi(x)$.
-There has been extensive work on this topic \cite{qian:2011:performance}, including methods designed for limited overlap \cite{kallus:2021:more, kallus:2018:balanced} and for unobserved confounding \cite{hess:2026:efficient}, doubly-robust methods \cite{athey:2021:policy}, extensions to continuous treatments \cite{schweisthal:2023:reliable}, fairness-constrained policies \cite{frauen:2024:fair}, and interpretable CATE-based policies \cite{frauen:2025:treatment}.
-In the unconstrained case, an \emph{optimal} policy treats everyone in the target population with $\tau(x)>0$, whereas, in the constrained case, it treats only the top-ranked individuals by $\tau(x)$, which motivates learning policies over restricted function classes.
+In policy learning, the goal is to learn a treatment assignment rule $\pi: \mathcal{X} \rightarrow \{0,1\}$ from observational data that maximizes the so-called \emph{policy value} $V(\pi)=\mathbb{E}[Y(\pi(X))]$, which represents the expected outcome in the population under policy $\pi(x)$.
+There has been extensive work on this topic \cite{qian:2011:performance}, including methods designed for limited overlap \cite{kallus:2021:more, kallus:2018:balanced}, unobserved confounding \cite{hess:2026:efficient}, doubly-robust methods \cite{athey:2021:policy}, extensions to continuous treatments \cite{schweisthal:2023:reliable}, fairness-constrained policies \cite{frauen:2024:fair}, and interpretable CATE-based policies \cite{frauen:2025:treatment}.

-However, our goal is \underline{\textbf{not}} to learn a \emph{binary} treatment policy, but to learn a real-valued scoring function $g(x)$ that can be used to rank individuals by their treatment effects.
-Unlike policy learning, our target is \emph{threshold-independent}: we aim to recover a global ordering rather than learning a specific policy given a fixed budget or constraint.
-Hence, contrarily, a single learned ranking under our \method \emph{could} even be used downstream to instantiate different treatment policies (e.g., for different treatment budgets or constraints), without having to retrain the model for each choice.
+Many treatment assignment problems involve budget or capacity constraints, where only a subset of individuals can be treated.
+In such settings, learning a ranking of individuals according to their treatment effects is often more useful than learning a single binary treatment policy tailored to a fixed constraint.
+While policy learning methods \emph{can} optimize treatment rules for a specific budget or constrained policy class, a learned ranking under \method can instead be used downstream to instantiate different treatment policies for different treatment budgets, without having to retrain the model for each choice.

+A different class of constraints arises when treatment assignment depends on whether treatment effects exceed a prespecified threshold.
+For such threshold-based treatment decisions, preserving only the relative ordering of treatment effects is not sufficient, since decisions additionally depend on magnitude information near the decision boundary.
+Recent work has therefore studied methods specifically designed for such threshold-based treatment decisions \citep[e.g.][]{frauen:2025:treatment}.